-Chest Pain Caused by Coronary Artery Disease
+Angina: Chest Pain Caused by Coronary Artery Disease (CAD)

-- This chest pain comes and goes.
+- This type of chest pain comes and goes.

 - The pain tends to get worse with activity and stop when you rest.